emeliehansson/milestone-p1-doggy-daycare/README.md

 ### Gallery Section
 -	In the gallery section the user can view pictures taken of current dogs at the daycare in different environments.
 -	The navigation bar is locked and can also be viewed from the gallery section.
+-   From the gallery the user can also navigate back to the home page by clicking the "Doggy Daycare" logo, or by clicking "Services" or "Application" if that's the part of the page they would like to reach.

 ![Gallery](readme-images/Gallery%20section.png)